Honest price ranges in Delhi (2026)

 Sources & references

-- Food Safety and Standards Authority of India (FSSAI) — sets water hygiene requirements for food businesses, including cleaning frequency and documented service certificates that justify the higher pricing for restaurant tanks.
+- Food Safety and Standards Authority of India (FSSAI) — sets water hygiene requirements for food businesses, including cleaning frequency and documented cleaning records that justify the higher pricing for restaurant tanks.

 - Bureau of Indian Standards (BIS) — IS 10500:2012 defines drinking water quality parameters that informed cleaning protocols meet.